 - Streamline predictability

-- Improve understanding from public
+- Improve public understanding

 - Support for infill and housing solutions

-- Permit affordable housing options for all on the income spectrum
+- Permitting affordable housing options for all on the income spectrum

-- Permit modular housing
+- Permitting modular housing

-- Allow for various materials
+- Allowing for various materials

-- Foster ADU development rather than a rare occurrence
+- Fostering ADU development rather than a rare occurrence

-- Permit Live/Work units
+- Permitting Live/Work units

-- Allow for communal housing arrangements
+- Allowing for communal housing arrangements

 - 3. Multifamily Housing Projects.
-As per recent building activity, Boise is among the leaders throughout the Treasure Valley for permitting multifamily projects.
-Part of why is due to the limited available land, high rental demand, and proximity to the regional job center.
+As per recent building activity, Boise is among the leaders throughout the Treasure Valley in permitting multifamily projects.
+This is in part due to the limited availability of land, high rental demand, and proximity to the regional job center.

-The hurdles to provide multifamily housing, especially when coupled with below market rate products, is particularly challenging due in part to the zoning ordinance.
+The hurdles to providing multifamily housing, especially when coupled with below market rate products, are particularly challenging due in part to the zoning ordinance.
 For multifamily projects under 20 units, or specifically within a defined number of units per acre, approval within a zone is possible.
+However, if a project that into the first term the property of finitions and still in the first term.

-But, if a project deviates from the narrow definitions, a conditional use permit is required whereas single family are inherently approved under the zone from the start.
+ject deviates from the narrow definitions, a conditional use permit is required, whereas single family projects are inherently approved from the start.